oldlaptop/whichbsd/index.md

 from each other decades ago and now differ widely in internal architecture and development.

-The 4 major BSD-based operating systems In alphabetical order:
+The 4 major BSD-based operating systems in alphabetical order:

 ### [DragonFlyBSD](https://www.dragonflybsd.org/)